-Or Ami’s Introduction to Judaism with Rabbi Ahuva offers you an incredible opportunity to explore aspects of Jewish life in a caring, nurturing, and intellectually challenging environment.
+Or Ami’s Introduction to Judaism with Rabbi Ahuva offers you an incredible opportunity to explore aspects of Jewish life in an intellectually challenging and emotionally supportive environment.

-Over sixteen weeks, you will learn interesting and valuable things about the many voices of Torah, Jewish holidays, prayers, life cycle events, Jewish history, cultural diversity, and major Jewish values.
+Over sixteen weeks, you will learn interesting and valuable information about the many voices of Torah, Jewish holidays, prayers, life cycle events, Jewish history, cultural diversity, and major Jewish values.

 This class is open to everyone.
 You don’t have to be Jewish or a member of Or Ami to register.
 Whether you were raised as a Jew or not, you will come away from this class knowing more about Jewish tradition and feeling more connected to the community of lifelong learners at Or Ami.

-To register and learn more about the class, contact Rabbi Ahuva.
+To learn more about the class, read the syllabus below or contact Rabbi Ahuva.

 - Foundational Jewish Texts: Torah vs. Tanakh, Midrash, Mishnah, and Talmud